bn4t/bn4t.me/content/posts/coredns-enable-dnssec.md

 To check if everything is set up correctly you can use an online dnssec check tool like [the one from Verisign](https://dnssec-debugger.verisignlabs.com/)

-If everything works: Congratulations!
+If all checks are successful: Congratulations!
 Your domain now supports dnssec.